 5. The Blob (1988)

 The movie is a remake made after a 1958 horror movie with the same name.
 “The Blob” is a toxic substance, resulting from a secret government experiment.
 (The difference from the movie made in 1958 is the fact that originally “The Blob” was an alien entity from outer space).
 Everyone who comes into contact with the substance, it is contaminated, devoured and dissolved.
-Some teenagers try to warn the population of the danger but nobody listens to them, so they try to save their hometown by their own.
+Some teenagers try to warn the population of the danger but nobody listens to them, so they try to save their hometown on their own.

 4. Alien (1979)